data-master/getting-and-cleaning-data/README.md

 *  Only vaiables containing mean() & std() are used.
 *  Requires the plyr & reshape2 packages.
-*  Assumes the dataset is unzipped in the current directory.
+*  It does not assume the dataset is unzipped in the current directory and will try to download it if not present

 Constructed using the following: